SciDev5/SPGT-1.16_AdminUtils/README.md

 Ban a player from your server if they are breaking the rules.
 Duration is either "forever" or a whole number with a unit of time (dy,hr,min,s).

+Example: `/ban Player123 3dy Cheating lol` will ban "Player123" for 3 days for "Cheating lol"

 #### `/pardon <player>` and `/pardon-ip <player>`

 Unban a player.